Jim Tucker (basketball)

 James D. Tucker (December 11, 1932 – May 14, 2020) was an American professional basketball player.

 Biography

 Tucker attended Paris Western High School in Paris, Kentucky.
 A 6' 7" forward from Duquesne University, Tucker played three seasons (1954–1957) in the National Basketball Association (NBA) as a member of the Syracuse Nationals.
 He averaged 4.1 points per game in his career and won a league championship in 1955.

 Tucker and teammate Earl Lloyd were also the first two African Americans to play on an NBA championship team.

+After the NBA he played with the Harlem Magicians.
+He played in the Eastern Professional Basketball League (EPBL) for the Allentown Jets, Baltimore Bullets and the Easton Madisons from 1958 to 1960.
+Tucker won an EPBL championship with the Madisons in 1960.

 In 2018, a short documentary titled "Let 'Em Know You're There" told the story of Jim's professional basketball career and eventual battle with Alzheimer's disease.
 The documentary won a 2019 Mid-Atlantic Emmy.

-Tucker died on May 14, 2020 from complications from Alzheimer’s disease at age 87.
+Tucker died on May 14, 2020, from complications from Alzheimer's disease at age 87.